 The determination of whether a lease is a capital lease or an operating lease should be documented and supported for each lease.
 If this analysis was previously not completed for a large portion of a company’s leases due to immateriality, now may be a good time to revisit.
 One of the practical expedient elections available under ASC 842 allows for the continuation of treating capital leases identified under ASC 840 as finance leases under ASC 842.
 However, this election cannot be used for leases that were not correctly classified under ASC 840.
 Confirming the correct classification and documentation of existing leases will make the election of the practical expedient a viable choice.

 While only capital leases are presented on the balance sheet under ASC 840, both operating and finance leases will be capitalized under ASC 842.
 In addition, ASC 842 requires operating and finance lease balances and other quantitative disclosures to be presented separately in the financial statements and footnotes.
 Therefore, it is critical that companies have the correct lease classifications of their lease portfolio.
-In preparation for testing and review from the auditors, companies can confirm the classification of their leases by reviewing the capital versus operating lease test to ensure that they are accurately presenting the impact of ASC 842 at transition.

 A company’s first audit under ASC 842 will include analysis of the transition entries recorded upon adoption as well as the activity in the new lease accounts throughout the period.
 Ensuring calculations, disclosures and presentation are correct under ASC 840 sets a company up for a successful transition.
 If additional care is taken now, the company and the auditors can spend time reviewing the transition to ASC 842 instead of adjusting and correcting the accounting under ASC 840.
 Companies that thoroughly document policies and procedures under ASC 840 will see benefits of a smooth transition to ASC 842.
 Additionally, thorough preparation for the last audit under ASC 840 can provide comfort in electing to use the practical expedients available.